seralexeev/xrabbit.dev/README.md

 id: 107
 date: 25-06-2025
 media:
-  - media/107-1.jpg
+  - 107-1.jpg
-  - media/107-2.jpg
+  - 107-2.jpg
-  - media/107-3.jpg
+  - 107-3.jpg
 ```

-Placed all the boards on the acrylic and fixed some of them on standoffs.
-Looks like everything fits but I still need to think about the layout.
+I put all the boards on the acrylic and mounted some of them on standoffs.
+Looks like everything fits but I still need to think more about the layout.

 ---